priyanshjain9414/Simon-Game/README.md

 - **CSS**: For styling and creating an engaging interface.
 - **JavaScript**: For game logic, handling user interactions, and managing game states.

+## 📚 How to Play

+1. **Watch the Sequence**: The game will light up a color in a specific sequence.
+2. **Repeat the Sequence**: Click the colors in the same order.
+3. **Level Up**: Each round, the game adds a new color to the sequence, making it progressively harder to follow.
+4. **Keep Going**: Try to remember and repeat the sequence as it grows.
+How far can you go?

+## 🤝 Contributing

+Contributions, issues, and feature requests are welcome!
+Feel free to:

+- **Fork the project**
+- **Create a new branch** for any improvements
+- **Submit a pull request**

+For major changes, please open an issue first to discuss what you would like to change.
+See the [issues page](../../issues) for more details.

+## 📄 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.

+## 💡 Acknowledgments

+- Inspired by the original Simon Game by Milton Bradley.
+- Thanks to online tutorials and documentation that helped in building the game logic.

+Enjoy the game, and happy coding!

 ## 🚀 Getting Started

 To run this game locally: